Escaping from Pleasant Ridge

-When we initially climbed aboard the third locamotive on the train I noted to Jeff was heading North.
+When we initially climbed aboard the third locamotive on the train I noted to Jeff that the train was pointed North.
 It got a shrug from him.
-We worried about being discovered, and so hid in a large tool stowage compartment until the train got underway.
+We were worried about being discovered, so we hid in a large tool stowage compartment until the train got underway.
 Thereafter, we climbed out of the compartment and sat in the two cushioned seats, one on each side of the locomotive's cab, we were treated to a glorious ride through the Canadian Rockies.

-A couple days later, we'd hopped other locomotives and a boxcar, and had crossed the majority of the great Canadian plain provences.
-We spent a big chunk of our remaining money on an Italian dinner near the Winnepeg train yard, then, within the yard, were able to pick what looked like ideal luxury accomodations in an open-topped trailer for a truck being piggy-backed on one of the train's flatcars.
+A couple days later, we had hopped other locomotives and also a boxcar, and we had crossed the majority of the great Canadian plain provinces.
+We spent a big chunk of our remaining money on an Italian dinner near the Winnipeg train yard, then, within the yard, were able to pick what looked like ideal luxury accommodations in an open-topped trailer for a truck being piggy-backed on one of the train's flatcars.

 The trailer was filled with prefabricated home portions.
 They had collectively seemed as though they we would provide us with great shelter, protecting us from the wind.
 Onto beautiful wood beams, all pushed against one another for their transport east, we laid out our down sleeping bags.
 The train gained speed out of Winnepeg.
 The repetive rafter and wall modules that we had climbed in with, when the train obtained and maintained full speed, became wind tunnels.
 Even fully clothed within our bags, we were freezing.
 After shaking all night in our bags, with dawn we climbed on top of the prefab home sections, and fell asleep.
 The train arrived in Thunder Bay.
 We slept through our passing colorfully in my bright blue and Jeff's bright orange sleeping bags under the tower of the Canadian Pacific Railway police.